 First practical applications – Direct current in Godalming and alternating current in Erding

 At the end of 1881 Siemens equipped this power plant with a generator and an exciter for direct current.
 The facility was at a mill not far from the center of Godalming, a town of about 8,500 inhabitants roughly 70 kilometers southwest of London.
 The plant was originally driven by a water wheel – later two wheels – by way of belts and cables, and had a capacity of ten horsepower.
 The little power plant supplied electricity for 34 lamps (including a few Siemens differential arc lamps) and a variety of buildings and businesses.

 In 1891, the “International Electrotechnical Exhibition” in Frankfurt am Main was the occasion for a practical demonstration that three-phase alternating current could be transported over greater distances.
 The next year, 1892, Siemens & Halske got an order to build a three-phase power plant for lighting purposes in the Upper Bavarian town of Erding.
-Though it took two years in all until the roughly 100 incandescent lamps and six arc lamps could be steadily supplied with electricity, the Erding plant was the world’s first of its kind.
+Though it took two years in all until the roughly 100 incandescent lamps and six arc lamps could be steadily supplied with electricity, the Erding plant was Germany's first of its kind.

 Siemens heavy-current technology as an export hit – First plants power the globe